mevdschee/spelwijze-generator/README.md

     intentionaliteit
     ...(23 more)...

-Now pick one and run:
+Now pick a seeding word and run:

     go run . espressoapparaat

-Resulting in the number of words considering the mandatory (first) letter:
+Resulting in the number of words dependent on the first (mandatory) letter:

     taeoprs: 333
     raeopst: 315